NEW DEADLINE

 Fran Chasen and Annie Cox

-IDA Policy Committee Co-Chairs
+IDA Policy Co-Chairs

-12:00pm-2:00pm (PST) | Virtual Event
+12:00pm-1:30pm | Virtual Event

-Can't attend the event live?
 Register to receive access to the recording!

 More Information | Register Today